zxiex/kobo-book-collections-dbt/README.md

 <img src="https://help.kobo.com/hc/article_attachments/360082199733/New_collections_calout-01.png" width="250">

-However, if there are too many books, creating collection and add books to the collection can be tedious.
+However, if there are too many books, creating collection and adding books to the collection can be tedious.

 This project is to create book collections by the directory name using dbt.